-Spells with multiple functions enable the caster to select which function he wants to use at the time of casting.
+Spells with multiple functions enable the caster to select which Area of Effect: This lists the creatures, volume, dimensions, function he wants to use at the time of casting.
 Usually a single function of a multiple-function spell is weaker than a single-function spell of the same level.

-Spell effects that give bonuses or penalties to abilities, attack rolls, damage rolls, saving throws, etc., are not usually cumulative with each other or with other magic: the strongest single effect applies.
-For example, a fighter drinks a potion of giant strength and then receives the 2nd level magician spell strength.
+Spell effects that give bonuses or penalties to abilities, attack with each other or with other magic: the strongest single effect applies.
+For example, a fighter drinks a potion of giant strength and then receives the 2nd level wizard spell strength.
 Only the strongest magic (the potion) is effective.
 When the potion's duration ends, however, the strength spell is still in effect, until its duration also expires.